 Women standing up for other women remains a crucial part of a healthy, productive, supportive work environment.
 We all have something to learn from each other and if we listen to those around us, we have the opportunity to develop ourselves not on a professional level but also on a personal level.

-We wanted to share six of our absolute favorite Ted Talks on leadership.
-These Talks are given by incredible women – strong leaders, intelligent scientists, and authentic artists.
+We wanted to share six of our absolute favorite Ted Talks on leadership and leadership development.
+These Talks are given by incredible women – strong leaders, successful business owners, intelligent scientists, and authentic artists.
 We hope that you can listen and learn from them, continue your education for how to live confident, successful, and fulfilling lives.

 Ted Talks on Leadership